Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ## Act 3
 ### 10. The Road Back
 Episodes: 35, 36, 37, 39, 39, 40, 41, 42

+- Citizens speculate if spike will get the same treatment as other Cyber.Fighter that are usually Cybervator.

+  Cybervator are normally punished beyond being striped of their Cyber.Beast and forced to be nothng more than a citizen as they are blacklisted by other teams.

+  Citizens on the other hand is placed under house arrest with strict surveillance.
+After of which they are given nothing but a UBI as they become unemployble

 - Despite gaining new power Max refuses to use it and wears his restaint.
 He wants to win the championships with his original promise in my and ahow everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.